-The operation usually takes about two and a half hours to perform.
+The operation usually takes about three hours to perform.

 What happens after the operation?

 After the operation, you will be taken to the recovery area where you will wake up.
 In the recovery area, nursing staff will look after you, checking your blood pressure and pulse, and giving you pain relief medication, if needed.